home

 EN91

-The EN91 thyratron is a gas filled valve.
+The EN91 is a xenon filled thyratron valve and previously known as Type 2D21.
 This example is of tetrode construction and was designed for relay or grid-controlled rectifier applications.

 When a certain critical anode current flows the ionisation of the gas begins an avalanche discharge that overrides the grid control and leads to saturation current flow.
 The anode current can then only be extinguished by reducing the anode volts below the ionisation threshold.